 (February 2025) Members of the UCSD A&A community, including Cool Star Lab PI Adam Burgasser, participated in the San Diego Festival of Science & Engineering, held annually at Petco Park.
 Adam set up a mini to-scale Solar System in the park, requiring telescopes to view Jupiter and Saturn.
 Jarred Roberts set up demonstrations on exoplanet transits and gravitational orbits & waves.
 Over 20,000 attendees visited 150 exhibitors at the park.

-(February 2025) UCSD A&A graduate student Vincent Savignac and Cool Star Lab PI Adam Burgasser and brought science to the people at an Astronomy on Tap event at the Duck Foot Brewing Miramar.
+(February 2025) UCSD A&A graduate student Vincent Savignac and Cool Star Lab PI Adam Burgasser brought science to the people at an Astronomy on Tap event at the Duck Foot Brewing Miramar.
 Vincent led a discussion on the habitability of planets in the Stars Wars universe, while Adam talked about his team's recent discovery of a hypervelocity star.
 Astronomy on Tap is an international program that brings astronomical science to communities across the globe.

 UCSD was one of 15 hosts sites for this year's Conferences for Undergraduate Women and Gender Minorities in Physics (CU*IP), organized nationally by the American Physical Society (APS).
 Co-organized by the Departments of Astronomy & Astrophysics and Physics, with co-Chairs Javier Duarte, Tongyan Lin, Adam Burgasser, and Robin Glefke, CU*IP@UCSD brought nearly 200 students from the southwest US, Hawaii, and (for the first time!)
 Mexico to a weekend of plenary talks (including one of UCSD's newest faculty members Floor Broekgaarden), workshops, and poster presentations.
 Cool Star Lab members Adam Burgasser and Sara Morrissey (who serves as Vice-President of UCSD's Society of Physics Students chapter) both helped to organize the meeting; Adam led two panels on Physics and Academia and served on an Education panel; and Sara, Madison Fierro, and Marylin Loritsch each presented posters at the conference.
 Marylin's poster received a conference prize for best poster on Stars and Stellar Populations!
 Congratulations to the conference team and the research presenters!

 You can see all the conference posters, including those by Sara, Madison, and Marylin, at the conference poster webpage.
+The School of Physical Sciences also featured the conference in a photo essay.